arya0004/Odoo_hackathon_WZ/README.md

 🏢 WorkZen HRMS

 WorkZen is a modern, scalable Human Resource Management System (HRMS) built for seamless people operations.
-It unifies employee management, attendance, travel, and payroll processing into a single intuitive platform — designed and developed for the Odoo Hackathon.
+It unifies employee management, attendance tracking, travel (airplane) management, and payroll processing into a single intuitive platform — designed and developed for the Odoo Hackathon.

 ⚙️ Key Features
 👥 Employee & Role Management